0xsequence/collectible-lists/README.md

 - Increment major version when tokens are removed
 - Increment minor version when tokens are added
-- Increment patch version when tokens already on the list have minor details changed (name, symbol, logo URL, decimals)
+- Increment patch version when tokens already on the list have minor details changed (name, symbol, logo URL, metadataBaseURI)

 Changing a token address or chain ID is considered both a remove and an add, and should be a major version update.